The FRAME Program: Forest Fragments in Managed Ecosystems

 The first stage of the study (completed 2011) was the establishment of a set of 30 sites, and initial assessment of conditions using measures of soil, plants, and animals.

-The second stage (in progress) involves experimental studies of soil and key species to understand interactions between plants, invertebrates, and vertebrates.
+The second stage (in progress as of 2014) involves experimental studies of soil and key species to understand interactions between plants, invertebrates, and vertebrates.